itscodenation/int-u2l1-23-24-student-exercises/README.md

 ## Semantic Elements

+*Note: these concepts will not be covered this year, but it is good to familiarize yourself with them. *

 Semantic elements bring meaning to your HTML structure, helping both the user and the search engine understand the content of different parts of your webpage:

 - `<header>`: This tag is used for the container of introductory content or a set of navigational links.
 You would usually place your site logo and main navigation menu inside the `<header>`.